dynatrace-extensions/dynatrace-extensions-vscode/CONTRIBUTING.md

 ### Running

 The repository already comes with VS Code launch configurations attached.
-The commands above, all you have to do is hit `F5`.
+After running the commands above, all you have to do is hit `F5`.
 VS Code will open a new window with the extension compiled and running inside it.

 This does not install the extension if you don't have it.
 Think of it as a live copy.
 It also doesn't conflict with a previous installation of the extension, but will work with the same shared settings and filesystem.